 Any use of this website is subject to the following disclaimers:

-1. We accept no responsibility or liability for any action taken by others which is based on the information contained in this website.
-Any individual who takes advice from this site shall do so at their own risk, and do what is necessary to protect themselves and others from harm.
+• We accept no responsibility or liability for any action taken by others which is based on the information contained in this website.
+Any individual who takes advice from this site shall do so at their own risk and do what is necessary to protect themselves and others from harm.

-2. We are not responsible for any changes made at wildlife parks or zoos we have mentioned via PDF format.
+• We are not responsible for any changes made at zoos or nature centres we have listed via PDF format.
 It is the user’s responsibility to contact these establishments to check for any changes prior to making commitments.

-• Genuine Mustelids is an independent project.
-We are not affiliated with any developer, company or organization.
+- Genuine Mustelids is an independent project.
+We are not affiliated with any developer, company, or organisation.

-Due to there being so much confusion over what mustelids are, it is extremely difficult to explain their essence without… well, making things more complicated.
-We would prefer to be more scientifically accurate by categorizing mustelids by subfamily, but few readers would know what those subfamilies are, or which species are among them.
+Due to there being so much confusion over what mustelids are, it is extremely difficult to explain their essence without making matters more complicated.
+We would prefer to be more scientifically accurate by categorising mustelids by subfamily, but few readers would know what those subfamilies are, or which species are among them.
 To try to make things less complicated, if two or more species share a well-known common name, they will be placed within the same page.
 However, on occasion there will be exceptions due to genetic similarities.